Frequently asked questions about Audit experience and the Audit Qualification (AQ).

 No. Audit work experience is not a mandatory element of the ACA.
 However if you are undertaking your ACA training agreement in a firm of registered auditors it would be in your interest to record any audit experience you gain, as holding the Audit Qualification (AQ) may help you in your future career.

-Assuming they were an ICAEW authorised training employer (ATE) at the time when you gained this experience, then you would need to go back to your previous employer to get the audit experience you gained with them appropriately signed off (by the qualified person responsible for training / QPRT of the organisation).
-If you are unable to get your audit experience signed off by your last employer, unfortunately any previous audit experience you gained cannot be counted towards the AQ and you will need to start recording your audit time with your new employer.
+If your previous employer was an ICAEW authorised training employer at the time you gained this experience, you should have had your audit experience signed off by the qualified person responsible for training (QPRT) at the time.
+If you started training after July 2013 and did not get this experience signed off, unfortunately it cannot be counted towards the AQ and you will need to start recording your audit time with your new employer.

 If you are recording your audit experience using a form and you have lost this form, you should attempt to reconstruct your records and get the time signed off appropriately again.
 ICAEW cannot award the AQ where it has not been clearly demonstrated that the practical or examinable elements of the audit qualification have been met.
-Please keep your form safe, and have it signed off at each six month review.
-You can continue recording work experience after you have qualified, so you may be completing the form for many years.
+Unfortunately if you are unable to provide this evidence the experience will be lost.

-Yes, you can gain the necessary audit experience with a future employer post-qualification as long as that employer is an ICAEW authorised training employer (ATE), and is a firm of registered auditors.
+Yes, you can gain the necessary audit experience with a future employer post-qualification as long as that employer is an ICAEW authorised training employer, and is a firm of registered auditors.
 In this instance, you should complete the manual application form and get your audit experience signed off every six months.

 Once you are outside of your training agreement you will need to still ensure you gain sign-off for your audit experience on the AQ application form every six months.

 If the work is vital to the completion of the audit opinion, which may in some cases involve some filing, then this may count towards your 240 days.
 If however the work conducted will not contribute to the audit opinion or to the eventual signing of the audit report then this would not count as audit work.